My All: Critical reception

 "My All" received acclaim from music critics.
 Stephen Thomas Erlewine from AllMusic chose the song as one of the three "track choices" from the album.
 Daryl Easlea for BBC said it "encapsulates her more traditional, straight ballad approach with Latin overtones."
 Larry Flick from Billboard praised the song, calling it an "anthemic gem."
 He also described it as "sparkling with a house flavor that's mildly reminiscent of Toni Braxton's landmark 'Un-break My Heart'."
 While reviewing the album, Flick also reviewed the Morales remix, writing "Morales straddles the fence between underground aggression and pop-radio fluff with deceptive ease, crafting a track anchored with a muscular bassline and embellished with vibrant synths.
 It's 10 minutes of pure disco bliss."
 David Browne from Entertainment Weekly praised the song's instrumentation, noting "with its gently plucked guitars, is the best Babyface track Babyface never produced."
 Another editor, Mark Bautz, felt it stand up as one of "the best pop tunes of the '90s."
 In 2018, the magazine described it as a "let-the-candles-burn" ballad "put through a slow-burn flamenco filter and zhuzhed up with some serious sensuality and Spanish guitar."
 A reviewer from The Hartford Courant wrote that Carey's voice "flows like molasses, accompanied by a lead guitar in the sexy "My All"."
-Virginian Pilot declared the song as a "lush pop ballad" that has been "tailor-made" for Carey.
+Virginian Pilot described the song as Carey's trademark "lush pop ballad" that has been "tailor-made" for movie themes.
 Richard Harrington from The Washington Post felt it's "another yearning ballad with Babyface-style romantic extremism".
+At the 2nd Record Awards, "My All" won the award for Foreign Radio Hit of the Year.